-Art 2 Hon (7022): Art 2 Honors builds upon the fundamentals developed in Art 1 at a more complex, meaningful level.
+Art 2 Honors is offered for Honors credit and builds upon the fundamentals developed in Art 1 at a more complex, meaningful level.
 As the bridge that connects Art 1 to Art 3 Advanced Placement and Accelerated courses, a greater time commitment and level of investment is required.
 Activities, homework assignments, and in class pieces will continue improving technical and conceptual skills.
 Students will be required to make artistic decisions independently as they begin to develop a personal voice and style.
-Assignments include both two- and three-dimensional media, such as drawing, painting, printmaking, design, and sculpture.
+Assignments include both two- and three dimensional media, such as drawing, painting, printmaking, design, and sculpture.
 In-class critiques, reviews, and self-assessments take place on a regular basis.
 Weekly homework completion, sketchbook assignments, and the development of a second year portfolio are basic expectations of Art 2 Honors.
 Successful completion of Art 2 Honors will result in a portfolio of works that may be included as a portion of a student's "breadth section" portfolio in Art 3 Advanced Placement or Accelerated.
-(Prerequisite: Art 1 or both Drawing & Painting 1 and 2, or permission of the department with a portfolio review)